How to Clean Exterior Siding

 I know that you may love your pressure washer because it's a cool tool, but it can wreak havoc with houses if used improperly.
 Pressure washers are like Spiderman® - "With great power comes great responsibility."

 The water that's ejected from the tip of the pressure washer wand can be driven into cracks and crevices where water is not supposed to go.
 The intense water stream can and will erode the lighter-colored spring wood in your wood siding causing it to look older than it actually is.

 Perhaps the better way to clean the mildew and algae off your house is to use a hand-pump garden sprayer, some opens in a new windowStain Solver certified organic oxygen bleach and a brush on a pole.
 I just demonstrated this method last week to a homeowner, and he was amazed at how well it worked.

 It's always best to apply the opens in a new windowoxygen bleach solution to dry siding.
 This allows the solution to soak into the wood and deep clean it.
 Oxygen bleach can and will remove sun-damaged wood sealers and stains from the wood.
 It can absolutely remove sun-damaged and oxidized paint pigments from painted surfaces.

-For periodic cleaning to prevent mildew and algae buildup, just wash your home each year with a solution of liquid dish soap and water.
+For periodic cleaning to prevent mildew and algae buildup, just wash your home twice each year with a solution of liquid dish soap, a small amount of Stain Solver and water.
 Remove the sugars from the siding before the mildew and algae sit down at the table to feast!